 The Three Sisters Apartments, a 70-unit complex (see graphic rendering image above for reference), is currently under construction.
 It consists of 30 one-bedroom units, 20 two-bedroom units, 19 three-bedroom units, and 1 manager’s unit.
 The apartment complex will be located at the intersection of Griggs and Walnut.
 The apartments will offer a range of amenities for residents, including a community room with a lounge, a community kitchen, and outdoor recreation spaces.

-The Pedrena Senior Apartments comprise an 80-unit affordable housing complex situated on the corner of El Paseo and Farney Lane.
+he Pedrena Senior Apartments comprise an 80-unit affordable housing complex situated on the corner of El Paseo and Farney Lane.
 Within the complex, there are 44 one-bedroom, one-bath units and 36 two-bedroom, two-bath units.
 Amenities at Pedrena Senior Apartments will include a library, a community kitchen, and covered gathering spaces.

 The Peachtree Canyon Apartments are located on the corner of Jornada Road and Peachtree Hills.
 The first phase of the apartments will include 72 one-bedroom, 60 two-bedroom, and 12 three-bedroom units.
 Among the features offered by the apartment complex are pickleball courts, a pool, age-appropriate playgrounds, and a community building.
 Additionally, the apartments will operate entirely on electricity.

-This exciting project is made possible through a partnership between the New Mexico Housing & Community Development Corporation, Thomas Development Group, the City of Las Cruces, Housing New Mexico/MFA, and Doña Ana County.
+This exciting project is being made possible through a partnership between the New Mexico Housing & Community Development Corporation, Thomas Development Group, the City of Las Cruces, Housing New Mexico/MFA, and Doña Ana County.

 Amador Crossing